LouAgapito/ImPro26/README.md

 ## About

-This repository contains lab exercises for the [COMP0026 Image Processing](https://moodle.ucl.ac.uk/enrol/index.php?id=1381) module for taught undergrad and MSc students at UCL, delivered in Autumn 2021.
+This repository contains lab exercises for the [COMP0026 Image Processing] module for taught undergrad and MSc students at UCL, delivered in Autumn 2024.
 Exercises are designed to be attempted in the on-campus lab sessions on Thursday mornings, though you are free to do additional work in your own time if you wish.

 Lab attendance will be monitored, but the exercises are **not graded**.